wizzomafizzo/starcheat/README.md

 - Type ```~/Library/Application Support/starcheat/logs``` and press Enter

 ### Unpacking Starbound assets
-Furious Koala packs assets into a single file which we can't read yet.
-For now, you'll need to manually unpack the vanilla Starbound assets.
-You will have to do this for each mod you want starcheat to include as well.

-If these instructions don't work for you, check out [this post](http://community.playstarbound.com/index.php?threads/how-to-successfully-pack-and-unpack-pak-files.66649/) on the forums for more options.
+starcheat will try its best to unpack the vanilla assets for you during setup.
+If you need to include mods or if the vanilla unpack doesn't work, you can try these manual methods.
+If they don't work for you either, check out [this post](http://community.playstarbound.com/index.php?threads/how-to-successfully-pack-and-unpack-pak-files.66649/) on the forums for more options.

 #### Windows
 - Press the Windows key and R (```Win+R```) to bring up the Run... dialog